 Tegus have been found in the wild in Toombs and Tattnall counties.
-The Georgia Department of Natural Resources is working to remove these South American lizards.
+The Georgia Department of Natural Resources and its partners are working to remove these South American lizards.
 Report tegu sightings and help save our native wildlife!

 Adult tegu (Dustin Smith)